 Black History Month: ‘Portrait of an African’.

-This portrait, from RAMM’s Fine Art collection, has a high profile.
+This portrait (currently titled Portrait of an African), from RAMM’s Fine Art collection, has a high profile.
 You can see it on book covers, posters and websites, and it is reproduced regularly in Black History Month.
-You may see it even more often in the coming year as it will feature in a short film to be produced for RAMM’s exhibition In Plain Sight: Transatlantic slavery & Devon (which has been postponed to autumn 2021 due to the Covid-19 pandemic).
+You may see it even more often in the coming year as it will feature in a short film to be produced for RAMM’s exhibition In Plain Sight: Transatlantic slavery & Devon (which has been postponed to Spring 2022 due to the Covid-19 pandemic).

 Despite its familiarity we are not really sure who this picture shows.
 When it arrived at RAMM in 1943 the only names recorded were those of the (white) donor and the (white) proposed artist (Joshua Reynolds, 1723 – 1792).
 In the 1960s it was suggested that the sitter was Olaudah Equiano (1745 – 1797), an African who had been enslaved as a child and taken from Africa to the plantations of Barbados and Virginia around 1756.
 Although most enslaved Africans were made to work on the plantations, Equiano was able to work on ships instead and he travelled widely before buying his freedom in 1766.
 He eventually settled in London and became active in the antislavery movement and was friends with Methodists and abolitionists.
 He wrote a long record of his life in The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, The African, which was first published in 1789.